 So how do you study for strange classes such as Anatomy using Anki?
 What about pharmacology using Anki?

-Some great additional features from Anki include the image occlusion.
+Some great add ons from Anki include the image occlusion feature.

 Image occlusion is a tool which allows you to cover up labels on an image or different parts of a list.
 Then you will get one flashcard asking you to answer each label at a time.